mkijowski/lab6-ceg-3400/LAB6-INSTRUCTIONS.md

 * 3 Software platforms in use by your "company" that are required to meet your organizations goals
   * Identify these by CPE including version info and web links via the [NVD CPE Search](https://nvd.nist.gov/products/cpe/search)
 * 1 CVE that affect each of these these software platforms (ideally from this year, looking for a total of 3 CVE's)
-* 1 CWE from the [top 25 software weaknesses 2022](https://cwe.mitre.org/top25/archive/2022/2022_cwe_top25.html) that
-  you have put into code.
-  * Identify the weakness in your own words, what your experience (code) was that fell prey to this weakness, and how you might have prevented or fixed this.
 * The top [MITRE ATT&CK](https://attack.mitre.org/) *Reconnaisance* technique that is most concerning to your organization

 ---